A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

-The proof of this lemma is similar to the proof of Lemma \ref{lova}.
-In the proof of Lemma \ref{lova}, we used a family of $\{x^{\vee}_i\}$ of oriented hemi-spheres to cut the sphere.
-Each $x^{\vee}_{i}$ cuts the sphere in two parts in such a way that in \emph{both} parts of the sphere and the positivity of the integral of $G_i$ is respected (due to the Borsuk-Ulam Theorem).
-At each stage of cutting, we only keep one part of the sphere.
-However, if we carry out everything we did with respect to \emph{other} parts, we obtain (in a straightforward way) the conclusion of Lemma \ref{genlova}.
-We should keep in mind that the partition $\Pi\in \mathcal{CP}^{\leq 1}$ can be constructed by choosing the family of cutting hemi-spheres $\{x^{\vee}_i\}$ such that all the vectors $x_i$ belong to a sphere of dimension $k$ provided $k\geq 2$.
-This has two benefits: \begin{itemize} \item The partition obtained in Lemma \ref{genlova} is \emph{not} unique. \item We can choose the \emph{direction} of the cuts by appropriately choosing the sphere $\mathbb{S}^k$.
-This fact will become very useful in the proof of Theorem \ref{main}. \end{itemize}
+In the proof of the claim we used a family of $\{x^{\vee}_i\}$ of oriented hemi-spheres to cut the sphere.
+Each $x^{\vee}_{i}$ cuts the sphere in two parts in such a way that in \emph{both} parts of the sphere the integral of $G_i$ remains positive (due to the Borsuk-Ulam Theorem).
+At each stage of the cutting, we only kept one part of the sphere.
+However, if we carry out everything we did with respect to the \emph{other} parts, we obtain (in a straightforward way) the conclusion of Lemma \ref{genlova}.